modio/modio-sdk-legacy/README.md

 ### Feature rich integration

-Visit the [wiki](https://github.com/modio/SDK/wiki) to learn how to integrate dependencies, comments, ratings, stats, reports and more.
+Visit the [wiki](https://github.com/modio/SDK/wiki) to learn how to integrate dependencies, comments, stats, reports and more.

 ## Getting started